The Work

 Wavy Clays is a project encompassing my conversation between body, earth, and memory.
 I’m Amy, a ceramicist based in Canada, creating tactile, intuitive forms that hold space for both function and feeling.

-I’m drawn to the way the body expands in wild places, how our forms soften and open in the presence of trees, tide, stone.
+I’m drawn to the way the body expands in wild places, how our forms soften and open in the presence of trees, tide, and stone.
 In clay, I find a way back to that origin, to the rhythms that continuously shape us.
-In my work, the vessel becomes a mirror of the body in relationship with the wild: curved, porous, alive.
+In my work, the vessel becomes a mirror of the body in relationship with the wild: curved, porous, expanding, alive.

-I also explore ancestral silhouettes, especially those found in Southern European traditions where everyday objects are made by hand, passed down, slowly altered over time.
+I explore ancestral silhouettes, especially those found in Southern European traditions where everyday objects are made by hand, passed down, slowly altered over time.
 I work to honour those forms while allowing space for interpretation, intuition, and play.

 Visit the Archive for past works and the Blog for the latest conversations.